 To continue growing, retailers must expand and diversify their mix, taking advantage of emerging channels such as marketplaces to reach new audiences.
 Many brands are exploring partnerships with marketplaces such as Zalando and Farfetch, while traditional brick and mortar retailers such as Macy’s and Walmart have launched their own in the hopes of capitalizing on this fashion retailing trend.

-However, brands shouldn’t just be looking online — Last year, physical store openings in the US topped closures for the first time in three years, so 2023 could mark brick and mortar’s comeback.
+However, brands shouldn’t just be looking online — Two years ago, physical store openings in the US topped closures for the first time in three years, so brick-and-mortar fashion retail will continue to thrive in 2025 as well.
 It makes sense, with the pandemic having slashed rents in many key markets and the cost of online advertising on the up.

 However, rather than a place solely to shop, these physical touchpoints will increasingly provide a space to bring brands alive and connect with customers.
 To do so, digitalization will still be crucial with customers desiring differentiation.
 Platforms such as YourFit can enhance the in-store experience, for example.
 Using a combination of NFC and RFID technology, shoppers can tap and scan their body through their smartphone as they browse in-store, providing a unique and engaging customer experience.